benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

 ```
 sudo service apache2 restart
 ```
-Go to the OMV5 GUI port 80 (default) and the default Apache web page should show up.
+Go to the OMV GUI port 80 (default) and the default Apache web page should show up.
 This is good.

 ### Download NextCloud

 Time to add NC!
-First, navigate to the `html` directory with the following command:
+First, navigate to the `html` directory with the following command in Terminal:
 ```
 cd /var/www/html
 ```